Agricultural Literacy Curriculum Matrix

 evaporate: turn from liquid to vapor

-hive: a container for housing honeybees; a colony of bees
+hive: a home to a colony of bees

 pollen: the fine, powder-like material produced by the anthers of flowering plants